 Projects

-The Ontario Federation of Labour administers the Occupational Disability Response Team (ODRT) as a program service for workplaces and member organizations.
-It also oversees activities at the Workers Health and Safety Centre (WHSC) and Occupational Health Clinics for Ontario Workers (OHCOW).
-The OFL works closely with the Office of the Worker Adviser (OWA), an independent agency of the Ontario Ministry of Labour, to coordinate support services for injured workers and their survivors.
+The Ontario Federation of Labour administers Prevention Link as a program service for workplaces and member organizations.
+It also works closely with the Workers Health and Safety Centre (WHSC), Occupational Health Clinics for Ontario Workers (OHCOW), and the Office of the Worker Adviser (OWA), an independent agency of the Ontario Ministry of Labour, to coordinate support services for injured workers and their survivors.

 Workers Health and Safety Centre (WHSC)